Fall 2016 CPA Newsletter

 Protecting the Association when any club serves alcohol

-The Division of Alcoholic Beverage Control (“ABC”) in New Jersey establishes and enforces compliance with alcoholic beverage control laws and regulations.
+The Division of Alcoholic Beverage Control (“ABC”) in New Jersey established and enforces compliance with alcoholic beverage control laws and regulations.

 Factors to consider when implementing financial reporting and controls